-The major in Brain & Cognitive Sciences offers undergraduates the opportunity to study the nature and products of mental activity: perception, action, thinking, language, learning, and memory.
-This new natural science discipline lies at the intersection of cognitive psychology, computer science, and neuroscience bringing these fields together to understand the activities of the mind and brain.
-The concentration is offered by the Department of Brain & Cognitive Sciences.
+The major in Brain and Cognitive Sciences (BCS) offers undergraduates the opportunity to study the nature and products of mental activity: perception, action, thinking, language, learning, and memory.
+This rigorous but accessible natural science discipline lies at the intersection of cognitive psychology, computer science, and neuroscience, bringing these fields together to understand the activities of the mind and brain.

 The department offers two degrees:

 - Bachelor of Arts degree (BA) in Brain and Cognitive Sciences

 - Bachelor of Science degree (BS) in Brain and Cognitive Sciences

 Both degrees are built around a common curriculum that integrates biological, behavioral, and computational approaches to the study of perception, language, thinking, learning, and development.
 Two introductory courses examine the neural machinery that underlies behavior and introduce the domain of cognitive science.
 Three core courses build on this introduction by exploring some of the major scientific problems we study—perception and action, cognition, and language.
 All BCS majors must also take a statistics course, laboratory course, and senior seminar.
 The BS degree requires additional courses outside the BCS department, including biology, math, linguistics, and computer science.

 The BCS department also administers the Bachelor of Science (BS) degree in Biological Sciences with a concentration in Neuroscience.